You learn a language to speak it, right?

 1. Learning the theoretical ‘stuff’ – the vocabulary, the grammar and all those sneaky exceptions to the rule.

-2. Learning how to take the theoretical ‘stuff’ and putting it into practice.
+2. Learning how to take the theoretical ‘stuff’ and put it into practice.

 If you learn English with Busuu, you won’t just be learning in theory.
 You won’t just be repeating what you hear, or memorising a long list of rules.